 A study of fundamental concepts including data types, distributions, and hypothesis testing; and of the applications of spreadsheets and other software for data manipulation and statistical analysis.
-This course does not include a laboratory.
 Prerequisite: G-MA221 or consent of instructor.
-(Spring, odd years; Interterm, even years)
+(Interterm)

 CH 370 Biochemistry (also cross-listed as Bi 370 Biochemistry)